salsita/backbone-xml/README.md

       $ node file-server.js

-The tests/server/data directory contains all the XML files for the jasmine test suite, it includes also todo.xml file for the Example above.
+The tests/server/data directory contains all the XML files for the jasmine test suite, it includes also test.xml file for the Example above.